apache/parquet-format/ExtensionExamples.md

 # Parquet extension examples

-To illustrate the applicability of the proposed specification we provide examples of fictional extensions to parquet and how migration can play out if/when the community decides to adopt them in the official specification.
+To illustrate the applicability of the extension mechanism we provide examples of fictional extensions to Parquet and how migration can play out if/when the community decides to adopt them in the official specification.

 ## Footer